Pura Villanueva Kalaw

 Purificacion "Pura" Garcia Villanueva-Kalaw (27 August 1886 – 21 March 1954) was a Filipina beauty queen, feminist, journalist, and writer.

+In March 2026, Philippine Daily Inquirer enlisted her as one of "the Filipina 'firsts' [who] rarely appear in textbooks, but their contributions helped change the course of history and widened opportunities for women" alongside Ignacia del Espíritu Santo, Luisa Gonzaga de León, Martha de San Bernardo, Librada Avelino, Asunción Ventura, Consuelo Padilla Osorio and Honorata de la Rama.

 Early life

 Purificacion Garcia Villanueva was born in the town of Arevalo, Iloilo to Emilio Villanueva and Emilia Garcia.
 Her mother was born in Palencia, Spain.
 In 1908, at age 22, Pura Villanueva became the first "Queen of the Manila Carnival."